-It wasn’t until recently that I even thought this would be a subject to write about but there certainly seem to be many brides and grooms who want to know where their wedding photographer should sit during dinner.
-Although there are about a bajillion blogs out there addresses the issue of whether or not a photographer is to be fed at a wedding (hint: if you want a happy photographer, at least give them a nibble or two!) but there are few, if any, asking questions about where does the wedding photographer sit during dinner.
-Guess it’s my turn to open up a big ol’ can of worms on the world wide web…
+It wasn’t until recently that I even thought this would be a subject to write about but there certainly seem to be many couples who want to know where their wedding photographer should sit during dinner.
+Although there are about a bazillion blogs out there addresses the issue of whether or not a photographer is to be fed at a wedding (hint: if you want a happy photographer, at least give them a nibble or two!) but there are few, if any, asking questions about where does the wedding photographer sit during dinner.
+Guess it’s my turn to open up a big ol’ can of worms with my answer…

 What’s a vendor table?

 One of the more popular options for determining where a photographer sits during dinner is to stick us at a vendor table.
 While I understand that not all couples want to sit their vendors at the same table as their guests, vendor tables only work if they’re actually located in the reception room and if we still have the ability to get to-and-from the action quickly and without disturbing guests.